viperproject/prusti-dev/docs/user-guide/src/tour/new.md

 Prusti's specifications consist of Rust
 [macros and attributes](https://doc.rust-lang.org/reference/procedural-macros.html)
-that are defined in a separate crate called `prusti_contracts`.
-To see how to add this crate to your project, check out [Setup](setup.md).
+that are defined in a separate crate called `prusti-contracts`.
+To see how to add this crate to your project, see the [Setup chapter](setup.md).
 Before we can use these specifications, we need to make the path to these macros and attributes visible: